Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 The Line is the point at which someone's behavior stops being about your content and starts being about you.
 Not you-as-creator, but you-as-a-person.
 The physical you.
 The private you - the you that exists when the camera is off.

-There's an important part to understand about The Line - crossing it isn't always malicious.
-Some people do cross it on purpose - they know exactly what they're doing.
-But some people cross it because they're following the thread of intimacy you built until it led somewhere you never intended - and they genuinely don't understand that the relationship isn't what they think it is.
+Here's the thing about The Line... crossing it isn't always malicious.
+Some people do cross it on purpose and they know exactly what they're doing.
+But some people cross it because they're following this little thread of intimacy you built until it led somewhere you didn't intend, and they genuinely don't understand that the relationship isn't what they think it is.
 Think about The Engaged Fan who shows up at your event because they feel like they know you.
 The True Fan who tracks down your address because they want to send you something.
 They don't think they've done anything wrong - to them, the relationship is real.

 The Line is also your best early warning signal.
 The further someone moves past it, the harder it is to reel it back in and protect yourself.
 The further they go, the more options you lose.
 That's why paying attention and being able to recognize the signs early is so valuable.
 Prevention is WAY easier than cleanup.